-If your system is managed by the HMC, use the HMC to install a feature in the server.
-For instructions, see Installing a feature using the Hardware Management Console.
+If your system is managed by the HMC, use the HMC to install a power supply.
+For instructions, see Installing a part by using the Hardware Management Console.

 Note: Check the display on your control panel to see if your system is managed by the HMC.
 If you do not see HMC displayed, your system has never been connected to the HMC.
 A display of HMC=0 indicates that your system does not currently have the HMC.
 If the HMC display equals a number greater than 0, your system has the HMC.